infi-coder/infibench-redirect/index.markdown

           <h2 class="title is-3">Overview</h2>
           <div class="content has-text-justified">
             <p>
-              Large language models for code (code LLMs) have made huge progress.
-Evaluation benchmarks
+              Large Language Models for code (code LLMs) have witnessed tremendous progress in recent years.
-              for code LLMs, such as <a href="https://github.com/openai/human-eval">HumanEval</a>, <a href="https://ds1000-code-gen.github.io/">DS-1000</a>, and <a href="https://arxiv.org/abs/2108.07732">MBPP</a>, predominantly focus on code generation.
-But they are insufficient to evaluate code
-              LLMs’ multifaceted ability.
-To fill this gap, we propose InfiCoder-Eval, a large-scale free-form
-              question-answering (QA) benchmark for code.
-              InfiCoder-Eval comprises 270 carefully picked
-              high-quality StackOverflow questions, covering
-              18 programming languages.
-To tackle the evaluation challenge, InfiCoder-Eval includes an evaluation framework integrating four types of model-free metrics, and domain experts design the concrete criteria for each question.
-As confirmed with human experiments, InfiCoder-Eval evaluation aligns with humans better than model-based evaluation and runs much faster at the same time.
-We conduct a systematic evaluation with InfiCoder-Eval for more than 30 code LLMs, leading to several interesting findings.
-For example, though open-source code LLMs show
-              competitive performance with proprietary models in code generation (e.g., HumanEval), they still have a large gap compared to proprietary ones in InfiCoder-Eval and even the best proprietary LLM (GPT4) is still far from perfect (best open-source model Deepseek-Coder 33B Instruct
-              achieves 50.34% and GPT4 achieves 59.13%).
-              Furthermore, our detailed analysis reveals several
-              weaknesses of current code LLMs.
-Benchmark,
-              evaluation tools, and detailed results are all publicly available.
+              With the rapid development of code LLMs, many popular evaluation benchmarks, such as <a href="https://github.com/openai/human-eval">HumanEval</a>, <a href="https://ds1000-code-gen.github.io/">DS-1000</a>, and <a href="https://arxiv.org/abs/2108.07732">MBPP</a>, have emerged to measure the performance of code LLMs with a particular focus on code generation tasks.
+However, they are insufficient to cover the full range of expected capabilities of code LLMs, which span beyond code generation to answering diverse coding-related questions.
+To fill this gap, we propose InfiBench, the first large-scale freeform question-answering (QA) benchmark for code to our knowledge, comprising 234 carefully selected high-quality Stack Overflow questions that span across 15 programming languages.
+InfiBench uses four types of model-free automatic metrics to evaluate response correctness where domain experts carefully concretize the criterion for each question.
+We conduct a systematic evaluation for over 100 latest code LLMs on InfiBench, leading to a series of novel and insightful findings.
+Our detailed analyses showcase potential directions for further advancement of code LLMs.
+InfiBench is fully open source and continuously expanding to foster more scientific and systematic practices for code LLM evaluation.
             </p>
           </div>
         </div>